Sam9913/WebCosplay/README.md

 # Web Application Develolpment Assignment
-This is our university course assignment where we are request by our lecturer to group a team of 4, and build a e-commerce web application that sell cosplay clothes and related staff.
+This is our university course assignment where we are request by our lecturer to group a team of 4, and build an e-commerce web application that sell cosplay clothes and related staff.
+Our e-commerce platform is called Kosupure, to make it easier understanding is the Japanese katakana pronounce of cosplay.

 ## Technology
 ASP.NET